averyworks/eagle-tag-converter/readme.en.md

 ## Update

 ### Windows
+- **Portable version**
-- When a new version is released, download and unzip the latest `Eagle Tag Converter-win-x.x.x.zip`.
+  Download and unzip the latest zip file.
-- You may delete the old folder.
+  You may delete the old folder.

-- No registry or system modifications are made, so no reinstall/uninstall steps are needed.
+- **Installer version**
+  Run the new `Setup.exe`.
+  It will overwrite the existing installation (no need to uninstall first).

 ### Mac
 - When a new version is released, download the latest `Eagle Tag Converter-x.x.x.dmg`.